StefFrustagli/RockPaperScissorsGame/README.md

 Selectable options for the player are Rock, Paper and Scissors.
 ![Buttons with options: "Rock", "Paper" and "Scissors"](https://i.ibb.co/n07DxZ1/Game-area.png "Buttons with selectable options")

-Upon selecting the button "Rock," the Player's hand appears as follows:

 Upon selecting one of the buttons, the Player's hand appears as follows: